ThaumicTheory/IGSQ-Plugin/README.md

 # IGSQ
-this is the spigot backend for the IGSQ server
+Official Repo of the IGSQ Minecraft server backend.